Combination access control & rate limiting

 Select which action the FortiWeb appliance will take when it detects a violation of the rule:

 Caution: This setting is ignored when Monitor Mode is enabled.

 Note: Logging and/or alert email will occur only if enabled and configured.
 For details, see Logging and Alert email.

 Type the number of seconds that you want to block subsequent requests from the client after the FortiWeb appliance detects that the client has violated the rule.

 This setting is available only if Action is set to Period Block.
-The valid range is from 1 to 3,600 seconds (1 hour).
+The valid range is from 1 to 3,600 (1 hour).
+The default value is 60.
 For details, see Monitoring currently blocked IPs.

 When rule violations are recorded in the attack log, each log message contains a Severity Level (

 |Trigger Action||Select which trigger, if any, that the FortiWeb appliance will use when it logs and/or sends an alert email about a violation of the rule.
 For details, see Viewing log messages.|